LFI · API Hub · v2.1 · Consent Management Interface

 The CMI must present consent information at two levels:

-Dashboard — lists all consents the customer has granted to TPPs via this LFI, with enough detail to identify each one.
-The information shown varies by consent type; see User Experience for the required fields for Data Sharing and Service Initiation consents.
+Lists all consents the customer has granted to TPPs via this LFI, with enough detail to identify each one.
+The information shown varies by consent type; see the per-product Requirements pages for Bank Data Sharing, Bank Service Initiation, and Insurance Data Sharing.

 Any consent can be selected to open its detail page.